Kyriosity/read-write/README+/software/README+/dev-docu.md

 Even if there's extensive user guidance, even the best quality application code needs a fluent explanation:

-+ attractive intro,
++ engaging intro,
 + navigation to source code,
 + clues to common and own patterns and templates used,
 + known design compromises, drawbacks, and "props",

-The higher level and more concise the documentation the better - nobody will maintain volumes of papers up-to-date and read them attentively.
+The higher level and more concise the documentation the better - nobody will maintain volumes of papers up-to-date and read them thoroughly.

 #### Log/Blog